lapinek/platform-scripting/README.md

         * Language: JavaScript

             For a Server-side script, you will be given a choice of language: JavaScript or Groovy.
-For the JavaScript version, the script might look like the following:
+The JavaScript version might look like the following:

         * Script: